haipinglu/my-hugo-academic-web/content/authors/reza-rastegari/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Collaborators
+- Research Staff and Students
 ---

-We started collaborating with Wei in August 2024.
-We work on interpretable multimodal learning for prediction and regulation of tumor protein-metal binding.
+Reza is a remote intern at the University of Sheffield starting Sep 2024.
+He is currently working on graph neural networks for protein-metal binding prediction.
+See [his LinkedIn page](https://www.linkedin.com/in/smrr2001/) for more information.